Khaled Anam

-Early life and career
+Early and personal life

+Family background

-Born and raised in Karachi.
-He is the youngest of his siblings.
+Born and raised in Karachi, he is the youngest of six siblings.
 His father, originally from Madras, was in the British Army.
-His mother, originally a teacher, who also sang for Radio Pakistan in the 1950s, was a Kashmiri who hailed from Sialkot.
+His mother, originally a teacher who also sang for Radio Pakistan in the 1950s, was a Kashmiri who hailed from Sialkot.
 His family being inclined to arts, he himself learned to play the guitar and did theatre early on.

+Education

+He earned his Master's in journalism from the Karachi University and later did theatrical training courses with Grips Theatre in Germany.